Maaacs/Jfinder-Mobile/README.md

 # 🖥 Functionalities
 ## Documents
-- Register:
+- Register
     You can register the data of a document in the database.
 - Remove:
 You can delete data from a document from the database.
 - Search: